skip to navigationskip to main content

 The dividend that is agreed might not be £12,000.
 You might decide you have done well and you are actually going to award yourself £14,000.
 You can pay yourself the extra £2,000 immediately after the year end.

 We now need to allow for the dividends not as paid but as approved by the Board meeting.
-Say on the 31 March 2019 you post a journal for £14,000.
+Say on the 31 March 2024 you post a journal for £14,000.
 You debit the dividends account with the £14,000, credit the liability account with the £14,000.
-The difference between the £12,000 journalled over initially and the £14,000 that you have just approved is owed to you.
-It is therefore correctly shown as a liability in Directors’ Loans Account.
+The difference between the £12,000 journaled over initially and the £14,000 that you have just approved is owed to you.
+It is therefore correctly shown as a liability in Directors’ Loans Account in your company books.

 If you don’t feel happy doing all this, we can do that together at the year end.
 Generally we have to visit you for you to hold a Board meeting with us as a minuted attender.